RyanFeiluX/RT-Lane-Detection/README.md

 # RT-Lane-Detection
 Support realtime deep neural network lane detection in Windows platform.
 It is on top of repository [Ultra-Fast-Lane-Detection](https://github.com/cfzd/Ultra-Fast-Lane-Detection) and paper  "[Ultra Fast Structure-aware Deep Lane Detection](https://arxiv.org/abs/2004.11757)".

 The baseline repository implemented CULane & Tusimple datasets oriented training and inference.
 Wherein target frames are extracted from target video based on specific pattern.
 As a result, a group of images are prepared as input to model for training or inference.

-This repository adds another approach for interfence.
+This repository adds another approach for interference.
 It is realtime getting image from a target video and then input to the model.
 The approach remove the step in which all target images are retrieved and placed in your disk.
+It streamlines the video capture and frame inference.
+New option --video-in is used to indicate target video.
 At least, the approach simplifies inference workload in Windows platform.
+New option --video-out is designed to export the labeled video or not.

 Of course, it can be easily extended to training and the other platforms on needed basis.

 # Running
 A new dataset category is added for the new approach.
 The command can be like: